acidburnmonkey/Rname/README.md

 # Rname

-Simple file rename utility written in Java. <br>
+Simple file rename utility written in Go. <br>
 Rather than using the move command and having to re type the path twice.
 Rname renames the file or directory at its current path.
+There is a Java implementation on other branch

 ## Usage